navidrome/website/content/en/docs/Usage/security.md

 When reverse proxy authentication is used, the verification is done by another system.
 By checking a specific HTTP header, Navidrome assumes you are already authenticated.
 This header can be configured via `ReverseProxyUserHeader` configuration option.
-By default the `Remote-User` header is used.
+By default, the `Remote-User` header is used.

 By default, Navidrome denies every attempt.
 Authentication proxy needs to be whitelisted in CIDR format, using `ReverseProxyWhitelist`.
 Both IPv4 and IPv6 are supported.

 If you enable this feature and uses a Subsonic client, you must whitelist the Subsonic API URL, as this authentication method is incompatible with the Subsonic authentication.
 You will need to whitelist the `/rest/*` URLs.

+If a user is successfully authenticated by the proxy, but it does not exist in the Navidrome DB, it will be created with a random password.
+The user can change this password if they plan to use a Subsonic client.

+If you plan to use the Sharing option, where you can create unauthenticated links to parts of your library, you'll need to whitelist `/share/*` URLs.

 ## Transcoding configuration